 Worldviews, logic and wicked problems: my changing approach to improvement

-In his second blog on worldviews and improvement, Q connector Andrew Ware considers how changing the logic behind improvement projects can help to deal with uncertainty.
+In his second blog in this series, Q connector Andrew Ware considers how changing the logic behind improvement projects can help to deal with uncertainty.
+Part two of a two-part series.

 Logic and improvement in complex systems